 - Nonmuscle invasive.
 This type of cancer affects only the inner lining of the bladder.
 (It's urothelial carcinoma or transitional cell carcinoma.)
 It hasn't grown deeper into the bladder's muscle layer.
 After treatment, nonmuscle invasive bladder cancer often comes back, often as another nonmuscle invasive cancer.

-This cancer affects deeper layers of the bladder.
-This may include the outer muscular wall and other tissues that are nearby.
+- Muscle invasive.
+This cancer affects deeper muscle layers of the bladder and maybe the fatty tissue around the bladder.
 Invasive bladder cancer is more likely to spread to nearby organs.
 These can include the kidneys, prostate gland (in men), and the uterus and vagina (in women).
 It may also spread to the lymph nodes.
-Lymph nodes are small, pea-sized storage units for special cells that fight infections.
+Lymph nodes are small groups of special cells that fight infections.
 Almost all squamous cell bladder cancers and adenocarcinomas are invasive.

 Subtypes of transitional cell carcinomas

 Transitional cell carcinomas (TCCs) may also be described as being either papillary or flat:

 Papillary tumors.
 These look like small mushrooms and grow into the open part of the bladder.
-They rarely invade other parts of the bladder.
+They rarely go deeper into other layers of the bladder.
 Some types of papillary tumors tend to come back.
-But they're fairly easy to remove without damaging the bladder.
-These tumors may be superficial or invasive.
-Invasive bladder tumors go deep into the bladder wall and can spread to other parts of the body.
+But they can be removed without damaging the bladder.

 Flat tumors.
 These don't grow into the open part of the bladder.
-They may be either superficial or invasive.
+They spread along the lining.

 Talk with your healthcare provider

 If you have questions about bladder cancer, talk with your healthcare provider.
-Your healthcare provider can help you understand more about this cancer.
+Your provider can help you understand more about this cancer.